jamiegl/xyzblog/content/posts/azure-quantum-thoughts/index.md

     }
 }
 ```
 Thats a big chunk of code for a search.
-I won't go into how it works but something interesting is the concept of an `operation` which sometimes `is` something.
-It kind of looks like a trait bound from other languages, and it is similar - we are getting access to some new functions and internal optimizations by declaring our `operation` as being `Adj` or `Ctl`.
+I won't go into how it works but something interesting is the concept of an `operation` which sometimes `is` something (which looks like inheritance or trait bounding).

 An `Adj` operation gets access to the `Adjoint` function, which you may recognize if you've done linear algebra.
 In quantum mechanics there is a concept of an [operator](https://en.wikipedia.org/wiki/Operator_(physics)#Operators_in_quantum_mechanics) (see the similarity to `operation`), which we can represent with a matrix, which we can take the adjoint of - and very often do.
 So if we have some Q# operation that we represent with the matrix $\bf{A}\$, we get a free implementation of its (Hermitian) adjoint $\bf{A}^\dagger\$ just by declaring the operation as `Adj`.
 Thats pretty handy considering how often you need to take adjoints in quantum computing, and you can see an example of it doing that in the `ReflectAboutUniform` operation calling the `PrepareUniform` operation.
 You can read more about all this [here](https://learn.microsoft.com/en-us/azure/quantum/user-guide/language/expressions/functorapplication).